cvat-ai/cvat/site/content/en/docs/enterprise/shapes-converter.md

 The shapes converter is a feature that enables bulk actions on filtered **shapes**.
 It allows you to perform mutual conversion between masks, polygons and rectangles.

-The shapes converter functionality also includes **Remove filtered shapes** functionality, that is available for all plans without limitations.

 See: